TeresaMacarulla/Comp.Phy.Projects/P5/README.md

                         arma::cx_vec& a, arma::cx_vec& b);
   ```

-  Given the potential matrix (V) and time step (\Delta t), constructs the complex diagonal entries that encode both the kinetic and potential contributions for all internal grid points.
+  Given the potential matrix (V) and time step (dt), constructs the complex diagonal entries that encode both the kinetic and potential contributions for all internal grid points.

 * **Build sparse matrices (A) and (B) for the 2D Crank–Nicolson scheme**